gvwilson/sensibleadventures/iffy/outline.md

     - The two are evenly balanced: it's hard to win when your opponent can simulate every possible move

 - Problem: there isn't a clearly defined villain
-  - Captain of the *Taroona* needs to become a minor villain
+  - Captain of the *Taroona* (Allegra) needs to become a minor villain
     - Arrange another encounter in Halley to up tension before the hunt at sea
-    - And a final encounter in Rothera (the captain survived the sinking and is out for revenge)
+    - And a final exchange of messages as the *Taroona* goes down
-    - Give the captain a name: Allegra
   - Governor is the larger villain
     - There are three clones who are supposed to sync up regularly
       - Johel: "The technology is lost"
       - Wales (sharply): "No, we just don't have the tools to build more"
-    - Governor Stern Paddington is "retired" (lost a political fight and is mostly powerless)
+    - Governor Stern Paddington is "retired"
+      - Lost a political fight and is mostly powerless
+      - But still scheming
     - Governor Stern Halley and Governor Stern Rothera are struggling for supremacy behind the scenes
       - It's hard to win when your opponent shares your thoughts
-    - Stern Halley is allied with the Aussies, who are OK with mining (and a little coal smuggling)
+    - Stern Halley is allied with the Aussies
     - Stern Rothera has lined up with the Zillions for lack of alternatives
-      - Wales: "The Congolese are sitting this one out and the Canadians are too busy arm-wrestling the Dutch over Greenland"
     - Wales brings his proposition to Stern Halley, who sends him to Stern Rothera
       - Has to send him because they aren't brain-sharing reliably any longer (but are still pretending)

 - Problem: who's behind the attack on Stern Halley and why does it happen when it does?
-  - FIXME
+  - The attack on Stern Halley is Stern Paddington trying to stir up trouble
+  - The attack on Stern Rothera is the Aussies wanting revenge for the sinking of the *Taroona*

-- Problem: why does Stern Halley send the *Taroona* after Wales?
+  - Stern Halley has given them an implicit go-ahead
+  - The start of the Antarctic Civil War
+  - Make the attack more dramatic
+  - Ships fleeing the harbor
+  - Somehow Iffy's medicine is lost, which is why Aunt Naggie kicks Uncle Jack overboard
+  - Dr Johel wants to maintain Antarctic independence
+    - Secretly working for Stern Paddington, who was the first of the clones
+    - Agrees to help Wales get to the Niobium station (which somehow became just "Niobium Station" to everyone)
+    - Stern Paddington has given up on Earth: only hope is to use Antarctica's resources to get people into space
+    - "The Lunar bases are there, waiting.
+They have been waiting a hundred years.
+I can't go (brittle bones) but you all can!"
+  - The point of this is that people *aren't* helpless
+    - Dr Johel makes a speech: "I can't solve this myself, but I can nudge, and if enough people nudge"

-  - Doesn't: the captain of the *Taroona* wants to steal Wales' gear
+- Problem: the captain of the *Taroona* wants to steal Wales' gear
   - Make a remark about Aussies being descended from convicts and returning to form (pirates born and bred)
   - Iffy: "How do you keep it all straight?" (meaning the politics)
   - Wales: "Practice."